Darkxell/PMDMMO/doc/communication.md

 This is sent by the server to a client who asked to recieve it.
 This key can be turned into a byte array

+■ SETENCRYPTIONKEY

+{"action":"setencryptionkey",
+"ack":"ok"
+}

+This simple payload is sent by the server in response to a setencryptionkey from the client to acknowledge the receipt of the key.
+THis will usually be the first encrypted payload of the client/server communication.

 ■ SALTRESET

 {"action":"saltreset",